-Now that we’ve got that out of the way, let’s move on to learn more about Instagram affiliate marketing before we jump in deeper.
+Now that we’ve gotten that out of the way, let’s move on to learn more about Instagram affiliate marketing before we jump in deeper.

-So, if you’ve bought into the potential of Instagram affiliate marketing, here are some things to keep in mind as you slowly begin to publish more content promoting your affiliate relationships.
-Before implementing these, however, please read my guide to the 7 Instagram mistakes to avoid as well as Instagram expert Jenn Herman’s guide on what NOT to do on Instagram!
+So, if you’re interested in the potential of Instagram affiliate marketing, here are some things to keep in mind as you slowly begin to publish more content promoting your affiliate relationships.
+Before implementing these, however, please read my guide to the 11 Instagram mistakes to avoid, as well as Instagram expert Jenn Herman’s guide on what NOT to do on Instagram!

 Increase your Instagram following

 While influence doesn’t necessarily equate with having a larger following, the more real and relevant people that see each time you post on Instagram, the higher the chance that you will be successful at Instagram affiliate marketing.
-For those who haven’t heard my podcast on the subject, I urge you to listen to my podcast on How to Grow Your Instagram Followers and Engagement.
+For those who haven’t heard my podcast on the subject, I urge you to listen to my podcast on How to Create Your Own Instagram Followers Policy to Increase Your Community and Gain More Engagement.
 You can do this pretty much the same way as building other social media following for your personal account and that is by socializing with others.
-The easiest way to do this on Instagram is to comment, interact and follow relevant people and accounts that are related to your niche.
-The ideal thing for a beginner in this domain is to leave around 5-10 comments per day which will enhance attention towards your affiliate profile.
+The easiest way to do this on Instagram is to comment, interact with, and follow relevant people and accounts that are related to your niche.
+The ideal thing for a beginner in this domain is to leave around 5-10 comments per day, which will enhance attention toward your affiliate profile.

 Hashtags on Instagram are how visuals are searched for, so you either have them and your posts are immediately more visible or you don’t have them and you are out of the matrix.
 People use hashtags for just about everything, so why not use it to attract profiles and brands towards you?
-It is a gradual process indeed, but using thorough hashtags that are related to your domain actually works in building credibility overtime.
-Their relevancy has to be kept intact, though.
+It is a gradual process indeed, but using thorough hashtags that are related to your domain actually works in building credibility over time.
+Their relevance has to be kept intact, though.

-This is an art and not a science, so check out these posts for further Reading:
+This is an art and not a science, so check out these posts for further eeading:

 - What types of photos get the most likes on Instagram?